-The retina is the inner layer at the back of your eye that captures the light coming into your eye and send this information to your brain.
-Sometimes the retina can peel off (detach) causing your vision to be blurred or a shadow to develop in your vision.
+The retina is the inner layer at the back of your eye.
+The retina captures the light coming into your eye and sends this information to your brain.
+Sometimes the retina can peel off (detach), causing your vision to be blurred or a shadow to develop in your vision.

 What are the benefits of surgery?

 The aim is to prevent your vision from getting worse.

 Sometimes the tear or hole can be treated without any surgery, using a laser or by freezing treatment.

 Various anaesthetic techniques are possible, including a general anaesthetic or a local anaesthetic that is injected around your eye to numb it.
 The operation usually takes 90 minutes to 2 hours.

 Your surgeon can repair any tears or holes using a laser or by freezing treatment.

 Retinal detachment surgery can involve the following techniques.